pivotal/blog/content/post/creating-a-custom-buildpack.md

 Note that in the uncached case, we can use our code from the previous example.

 Inside this `if` block, we first need to locate the cached `rust-1.10.0.tgz` file in the `dependencies` directory.
-To do so we will use the [compile-extentions](https://github.com/cloudfoundry/compile-extensions) library (adding it as a submodule to the buildpack directory).
-This library provides a script, `./bin/translate_dependency_url`, which takes a `uri` as specified in the `manifest.yml` dependencies object, and returns a uri giving the location of the file inside the staging contair.
+To do so we will use the [compile-extensions](https://github.com/cloudfoundry/compile-extensions) library (adding it as a submodule to the buildpack directory).
+This library provides a script, `./bin/translate_dependency_url`, which takes a `uri` as specified in the `manifest.yml` dependencies object, and returns a uri giving the location of the file inside the staging container.

 Using this script, we can download `rust-1.10.0.tgz` into a temp directory and extract it: